lzptr/VS_Code_ROS/README.md

         ]
 }
 ```
 Since the packages are subfolders of the catkin_ws/src folder, VS Code keeps highlighting the files in the explorer tab that are also open in the editor.
 Most of the time it will unfold the complete catkin_ws folder in the explorer tab, to show you the file beeing edited.
-You can set the "explorer.autoReveal" option to false to tell VS Code to stop messing with the folders
+You can set the "explorer.autoReveal" option to false to tell VS Code to stop messing with the folders.

 You now have a multi-root environment where every ROS package is completly self contained and you see the catkin_ws root folder.
 This gives you full intellisense, full build flexbility and the complete debug experience previously explained.
+To debug multiple nodes/packages in a multi window set up, you just need to open a new window and add
+the self-contained ROS packages you want to debug to your new (temporary) workspace (as described in the [Seperate Window Approach](#the-separate-window-approach-(recommended))).

 I also use this "trick", when I want to focus on one single package.
 This gives me a clean look on this single folder, while still providing the full build and debugging experience.
 You can always add and remove any package folder from your workspace without losing anything.